 Professor Comer is a scholar of contemporary literature and cultural politics with interdisciplinary interests in problems of place, space and their theorization.
 Her books include Landscapes of the New West: Gender and Geography in Contemporary Women’s Writing (1999), and Surfer Girls in the New World Order (2010).
-She guest edited the 2013 Spring/Summer double special issue of Western American Literature, highlighting innovative conceptual work from junior scholars.
-In 2018, in collaboration across feminist and Indigenous epistemologies with Susan Bernardin, Comer co-edited “On the Occasion of the 50th Anniversary,” a special issue of Western American Literature featuring short and long pieces about the many-stranded pasts and future possibilities that make up the fields of western American literary and cultural studies.
+She guest-edited the 2013 Spring/Summer double special issue of Western American Literature, highlighting innovative conceptual work from junior scholars.
+In 2018, Comer co-edited with Susan Bernardin, “On the Occasion of the 50th Anniversary,” a special issue of Western American Literature featuring the many-stranded pasts and possible futures of western American literary and cultural studies.
 Professor Comer has published widely, including recent essays addressing Global Wests and settler colonialism, feminist place-based worlding projects, public scholarship and critical ethnography, and feminist critical regionalism.
-She has also written about questions of history in literature and critical theory, US Civil Rights literatures and post-Civil Rights spatial imaginations, feminist environmentalism, and issues of youth politics and girls’ communities under neoliberalism.
+She has also written about questions of history in literature and critical theory, U.S. Civil Rights literatures and post-Civil Rights spatial imaginations, feminist environmentalism, and issues of youth politics and girls’ communities under neoliberalism.

 Professor Comer served as magister of Baker College from 2004-2010 and then as magister of Brown College from 2013-2018.